Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/patches.md

 ```

 This will return information about if the patch was successfully applied, when it was run, to what
-Alfresco Content Services version it was applied.
+Content Services version it was applied.
 If the patch failed then an error message is available.
 To reset this database record issue the following update:

 ```text
 update alf_applied_patch set was_executed = 0, succeeded = 0 where id='org.alfresco.tutorial.patch.contentCreationPatch'
 ```

-The patch will now be executed again if Alfresco Content Services is restarted.
+The patch will now be executed again if Content Services is restarted.
 However, note that you would have to
 delete any content this patch has created before doing this update, otherwise the patch will fail as the content
 already exists.